 The site was created in Edmonton, Canada and is hosted in Toronto , Canada.
 Thanks for taking part in the experiment!

 Musicians will set their own ticket prices and will be hiring houseband.ca as their ticket provider.
 Houseband will take 5-7% of the ticket price to cover the following: Payment processing fees, hosting fees, development fees (of which I'm personally not charging anything, but if I need to bring someone on I can), admin fees (should they arise), and postage/handling.
 The rate will adjust as I get a better handle on my hard costs, but all excess profit will be donated to foodbanks across Alberta, Canada.
 I am lucky to have a good-paying job and not need money from this to feed my family.
-I can't afford to lose money or pay out of pocket, hence the fees, but I don't intent to profit from this site.
+I can't afford to lose money or pay out of pocket, hence the fees, but I don't intend to profit from this site.

 I've got some ideas of things that might be added if there's any traction for the site.
 Given that I have a full-time job, a bunch of clients, and some volunteer committments on my plate, I'll have to see some traffic here before I dedicate too much time.
 Some of the ideas on the horizon however: